-This annual report offers a wealth of information on the trends and developments taking place in the digital economy and in the e-health, e-education and e-government sectors.
+This annual report offers a wealth of information on the trends and developments taking place in the e-health, e-education and e-government sectors.
 The report analyses the issues surrounding the development and growth of these services.
 It includes global and national statistics.

 Subjects covered include:

 - Smart Societies will increasingly depend on Artificial Intelligence